learn-co-curriculum/mod3-project-week-setup-example/README.md

   Inside the `allow` block, `origins '*'` means we are allowing requests from **all** origins and are allowing `[:get, :post, :patch, :delete]` requests to the API.
 Read [this](https://www.w3schools.com/tags/ref_httpmethods.asp) if you need a refresher on HTTP methods.

   This may come as a shock but `config.api_only = true` tells our app that it is going to be an **API only**.
 In other words, our API **will not generate any HTML** and instead will return JSON.
 The frontend is responsible for taking that JSON, formatting the data, and generating HTML to show to the user.
+Read [this](https://www.w3schools.com/js/js_json_intro.asp) if you want to review what JSON is and why we use it.

   For now, we will leave the origins open.
 Later on, we can change this to only allow requests from the address of the frontend repo––localhost:8000 for example.